DarkNinjaX20/DarkNinjaX20/content/pages/blog/index.md

       text: People from DarkNinjaX'S Youtube Channel
       color: text-dark
       type: TitleBlock
+    subtitle: >-
-    subtitle: Everybody who helps DarkNinjaX And you guys can be a part of the team too.
+      Everybody who helps DarkNinjaX And you guys can be a part of the team, too.
     posts: []
     showThumbnail: true
     showExcerpt: true